geudde/attic-chest/pages/02.season-1/07.meeting-07/05.my-choice/docs.md

 A face when awful honour shines,
 Where sense and sweetness move,
-And Angel innocence refines
+And angel innocence refines
 The tenderness of love.

-These are the soul of Beauty’s frame,
+These are the soul of beauty’s frame,
 Without whose vital aid
 Unfinish’d all her features seem,
 And all her roses fade.